 Who makes up this funnel?
-The 237k people that used our cost estimator tool to shop for health care in 2015 (see our new shopping trends report here).
+The 237k people that used our cost estimator tool to shop for healthcare in 2015.
 This number isn’t just the people that visited our tools, but that actually did something with them.

 This group of users saw range of cost and a facility or provider specific estimate.
 A majority of users searching or browsing in HealthSparq tools took the next step in taking charge of their medical costs and discovered how a particular provider or location would impact their bill.